terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 Next up is actually getting some Chuck Norris Facts!
 That's where Chuck Norris facts JSON API at https://api.chucknorris.io/ comes in handy.
 Go to https://api.chucknorris.io/jokes/random and you will get a random joke in JSON format.
-We need to build a model class to parse this JSON.
+You need to build a model class to parse this JSON.
 Let's do it the easy way.
 Copy the JSON of the random joke you got from the browser.
 Then add a new class, either by the shortcut Shift+Alt+C or by right clicking the project__ChuckNorrisFacts__, selecting  __Add__ and then